Record your Terminal activity using ‘Script’ Command

 $ man script

-That’s all I can write about script command now.
-If you want a hardcopy record of the Terminal session for future reference, or for a assignment, script command is good tool to try.
+That’s all for now folks.
+If you want a hardcopy record of the Terminal session for future reference, or for an assignment, script command is good tool to try.

-If you find this tutorial, please share it on your social networks and support OSTechNix.
+If you find this tutorial, please share it on your social, professional networks and support OSTechNix.